Lasting Allergy Relief

 Allergy shots have distinct advantages over allergy medications.
 Whereas allergy medications treat symptoms and manage inflammation, allergy shots can decrease or eliminate allergic disease.
 An allergy shot works by decreasing sensitivity to allergens and often provide lasting relief of allergy symptoms even after treatment is stopped.

 Allergy shots have shown to decrease symptoms of many allergies, and can prevent the development of new allergies.
-Allergy shots for children can prevent the progression of allergic disease from allergic rhinitis to asthma.
+An allergy shot for kids can prevent the progression of allergic disease from allergic rhinitis to asthma.

 Dr. Mehta can help you determine if allergy shots are right for you or your kids.
 Common considerations include: